Murder of Ingrid Lyne: Disappearance and discovery

 Lyne was last seen by friends on April 8, 2016, and was reported missing on April 9.
 Later that day, responding to a call from a homeowner, police found several of her dismembered body parts, including a severed head, foot, arm, and leg, in a Seattle recycling bin, approximately 10 mi from her home.
 On April 15, more severed body parts were found by a garbage collector in a different location, though the remains have not yet been identified as a match to Lyne.

 On April 9, Lyne's ex-husband arrived at the victim's home to drop off their children.
 With no one answering the door, he proceeded to call Lyne's mother, who subsequently arrived with a key and searched the residence.
 Lyne's wallet, purse, and cellphone were found in the home, but Lyne was not.
 Using the cell phone found in the residence, Lyne's mother sent texts to Charlton and then called the police, who discovered blood, human tissue, and a pruning saw in Lyne's bathroom, as well as trash bags identical to those containing Lyne's severed body parts.
 Following examination of the body parts, the King County coroner's office stated Lyne's death was a result of "homicidal violence".

 On April 18, additional body parts were found at a third Seattle location and await identification.

 Investigation and arrest

-As the primary suspect in Lyne's death, Charlton was arrested on April 11, 2016 and charged with first-degree murder and auto theft.
+As the primary suspect in Lyne's death, Charlton was arrested on April 11, 2016, and charged with first-degree murder and auto theft.
 Following the arrest, he was held in the King County Jail on $US5 million bail.
 After his arrest, Charlton claimed he had blacked out on a downtown Seattle sidewalk and woke up with facial injuries and cuts to his body.

 Plea

-Appearing in a King County courtroom on Monday, October 2, 2017, Charlton pled guilty to all charges against him, including the murder and dismemberment of Lyne.
+Appearing in a King County courtroom on October 2, 2017, Charlton pled guilty to all charges against him, including the murder and dismemberment of Lyne.

 On January 5, 2018, Charlton was sentenced to 27 years and 9 months in prison, the punishment recommended by prosecutors.